 10. San Regis Paris

-The rest of the guest rooms are traditional French with Hermes wallpaper and rich wood panelling and were designed by famed designer Pierre-Yves Rochon.
-The furnishings are a blend of contemporary accents against a setting of authentic Napoleon III, Louis XVI, Regence and Chippendale styled pieces for a luxurious finish.
+The rest of the guest rooms are traditional French with Hermes wallpaper and rich wood paneling and were designed by famed designer Pierre-Yves Rochon.
+The furnishings blend contemporary accents against a set of authentic Napoleon III, Louis XVI, Regence, and Chippendale-styled pieces for a luxurious finish.